How Long Does Passport Renewal Take? (US, UK, Australia, Canada)

 - Missing supporting documents.
 Name changes, first adult applications, and citizenship confirmations all need extra paperwork.
 Have everything ready before you apply, not after.

 - Mailing when you're short on time.
 Post is unpredictable.
-If your timeline is under 10 weeks, go in person wherever you can.
+If your trip is close, use in-person or expedited routes wherever you can, and do not book travel before the new passport arrives.

 Can You Travel While Your Passport Is Being Renewed?

-This is one of the most-searched questions about passport renewal - and the answer surprises most people.
-In most countries, yes: you can travel while your renewal is pending, using your old (still-valid) passport along with official documentation from the passport authority confirming your application is in progress.
+The answer surprises most people.
+In most countries, you can travel while your renewal is pending - you'll use your old (still-valid) passport along with official documentation from the passport authority confirming your application is in progress.

 - United States: You can travel with a valid passport while your renewal application is pending.
 If you submitted your passport with the renewal application (required in some cases), you cannot travel until you get it back.
 Ask about the "expedite due to travel" option if you have imminent travel.